Universal Credit: Unemployment claimant count

 Before 2013, the unemployment claimant count was simply the number of people claiming Jobseeker's Allowance.
 However, Universal Credit implementation has gradually broadened the groups of people who are required to look for work.
 For example, those that had previously claimed Child Tax Credit or Housing Benefit but not Jobseeker's Allowance, such as a person looking after children full time at home with a working partner, were not required to seek work.
 Under Universal Credit, the partners of claimants are now generally required to seek work.

 Between November 2015 and November 2019, the number of claimants increased by over 70% (420,000), largely due to such causes.
 In many areas the claimant count had more than doubled, and in some more than quadrupled.
 Consequently, in 2018 the UK Statistics Authority removed its quality mark from claimant count statistics as it no longer provided a reliable comparator against previous labour market statistics.

 In 2019 the DWP published an alternative claimant count series, which used modelling to estimate the number of claimants had Universal Credit been fully implemented in 2013, for use in statistical labour market comparison.
+A Department for Work and Pensions evaluation, reported by the National Audit Office in 2024, found that single new Universal Credit claimants were 2 percentage points more likely to enter employment within 6 months compared to Jobseeker's Allowance claimants.
+For single parents, new Universal Credit claimants were 5 percentage points more likely to enter work within 6 months.